neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 comments: false
 ---

-<small> In line of previous two posts about [concurrency primitives and abstractions in Ruby](/concurrency_primitives_and_abstractions_in_ruby) and [EventMachine and the reactor pattern](/eventmachine_internals_and_the_reactor_pattern), in the last post of the series I intended to cover Celluloid's core ideas and internals.
-But, in the process of writing it I realized that Celluloid was much bigger than EventMachine.
+<small>In line with the previous two posts about [concurrency primitives and abstractions in Ruby](/concurrency_primitives_and_abstractions_in_ruby) and [EventMachine and the reactor pattern](/eventmachine_internals_and_the_reactor_pattern), I intended to cover Celluloid's core ideas and internals in the last post of the series.
+However, in the process of writing it, I realized that Celluloid was much bigger than EventMachine.
 Consequently, this will instead be a series of posts, each covering an essential part of Celluloid.</small>

 ## The Actor model